CTZNpk/docsCollab/README.md

 # Document Collaboration App

 A real-time collaborative document editor where multiple users can work together on documents simultaneously.
 This project is built with a **React** frontend (powered by Vite and styled with TailwindCSS) and a **Go** backend that uses WebSockets for live updates and PostgreSQL for data persistence.
+Using Operation Transformation to manage multiple users on the same document

+---
 ## Features

 - **Real-time Collaboration:** Multiple users can edit the same document simultaneously using WebSockets.
-- **Operational Transform:** Implemented Operational Tranform for Document Collaboration
+- **Operational Transformation:** Implemented Operational Tranform for Document Collaboration
-- **Authentication & Authorization:** Secure user login and role-based access control.
+- **Authentication & Authorization:** Secure user login.
 - **Responsive Interface:** Modern, responsive design built with React and TailwindCSS.
 - **Modular Architecture:** Clean separation of frontend and backend code.
 - **SQL Migrations:** Database migrations managed via SQL scripts and sqlc for type-safe queries.

+---

 ## Directory Structure